 Cruise Automation

 Cruise Automation is a great example of L&D mentorship.
-They emphasize internal career development and nurturing the talent with their own organization, rather than hiring externally.
+They emphasize internal career mobility and nurturing the talent within their own organization, rather than hiring externally.

 In 2019 they started a pilot program for their engineering department that numbered more than 1000 employees.
-Their idea was that the best way to accelerate employee development is by pairing experienced employees with the more junior ones.
+Their idea was that the best way to accelerate employee development is by pairing experienced employees with the more junior ones through a 1-on-1 mentorship program.

 Standard Chartered